PenguinDaBozo/FitnessWatch/BuildingAdventure.md

 # Day 33 - 11/26/25

 i fixed the stopwatch... maybe consider having it extend more than an hour by changing the size?

+# Day 34 - 11/27/25

+Goddamn how did i spend so much time on the stupid animation and it still doesnt work :sob:

+anyways I think i started making the pcb (i forogt to record here so i have no clue when i started the pcb)

+# Day 35 - 11/28/25

+added the battery circuit and worked on the mpu5060

+# day 36 - 11/29/25

+decided to delete the regulators and stuff and holy freaking gosh bro i have so much tabs open just bec im looking at datasheets